hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 record would be stored as the JSON.
 The source data, data processing and ingestion result, keyspace and table statistics would be logged from the data-ignest component.
 The data lineage would be stored in the coredms of the tenant, where they can fetch it from.

-2. Assume that each of your tenants/users will need a dedicated mysimbdp-coredms.
-Design the data schema of service and data discovery information for mysimbdp-coredms that can be published into an existing registry (like ZooKeeper, consul or etcd) so that you can nd information about which mysimbdp-coredms is for which tenants/users.
-(1 point)

 ### 2. Data schema of service and data discovery information

 For managing multiple mysimbdp-coredms instances, the platform would need to handle and store the schema of service and data